 Febuxostat (By mouth)

-Used to treat hyperuricemia (high uric acid in the blood) in patients with gout.
-This medicine is a xanthine oxidase inhibitor.
+Lowers uric acid levels in the blood in patients with gout.

 UloricThere may be other brand names for this medicine.